raspy135/Qun-synthesizer/README.md

 They are extremely small chips so put extra caution not to break the board.

 It is OK to short even between channels, the signal will be downmixed.
 Using hot air for SMD reworking is recommended.

+Even after the modification, still you can enable internal HPF in the ES8388 code chip.
+You can configure this in the system menu.